Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

+\emph{4.1~Nucleon excited states}.
 In traditional studies of nucleon excited states, using tagged photons or pion beams~\cite{Shklyar:2012js,CBELSATAPS:2015kka,Hunt:2018wqz,CLAS:2018drk}, both the isospin $1/2$ and isospin $3/2$ resonances are excited, further complicating the analysis.
 An alternative method for studying nucleon resonances involves the decays of charmonium states such as $J/\psi$ and $\psi(3686)$ produced in $e^+e^-$ collider.
 By focusing on specific decay channels, such as $\psi(3686)\to p\bar{p}\pi^0$, one can study intermediate $N^*$ resonances that couple to $p\pi^0$ or $\bar{p}\pi^0$.
 In such processes, $\Delta$ resonances are suppressed due to isospin constraints.
 Moreover, $\Delta$ states typically exhibit significantly broader widths in the mass spectrum, making their separation from background or non-resonant contributions challenging.
 As a result, $\Delta$ resonances are generally excluded from standard analyses, and the reduced number of states substantially simplifies the procedure~\cite{BES:2001gvq}.

 The nucleon excited states $N(2300)$ and $N(2570)$, initially observed by BESIII in the decay $\psi(3686)\to p\bar{p}\pi^0$~\cite{BESIII:2012ssm}, have been confirmed in the decay $\psi(3686)\to\bar{p}K^+\Sigma^0$~\cite{BESIII:2026glf}.
-Their $J^P$ assignments, masses, and widths are all consistent with the PDG~\cite{ParticleDataGroup:2024cfk}.
+Their $J^P$ assignments, masses, and widths are all consistent with the PDG~\cite{ParticleDataGroup:2024cfk} and theoretical calculations~\cite{Shah:2018ont}.
 Recently, BESIII reported the observation of $N^*$ and other excited states via $\psi(3686) \to p \bar{p} \pi^0$ and $p \bar{p} \eta$ using a data sample of 2.7 billion $\psi(3686)$ events~\cite{BESIII:2024vqu}.
 A PWA was performed in this study, and all resonances were parameterized using the Breit-Wigner function with an energy-dependent width $\Gamma$~\cite{Hunt:2018wqz}.
 In this analysis, except for several $N^*$ resonances, other states with masses above $1.8~\mathrm{GeV}$ were also determined.
 No additional states beyond those listed in the PDG~\cite{ParticleDataGroup:2024cfk} were observed.
 Figures~\ref{fig:pppi0} and~\ref{fig:ppeta} show the Dalitz plots of $M^2_{p\pi^0/\eta}$ versus $M^2_{\bar{p}\pi^0/\eta}$, as well as the invariant mass spectra of $p\pi^0/\eta$ and $\bar{p}\pi^0/\eta$.
+Table~\ref{tab:n_result} summarizes the results of nucleon excited states from the BESIII experiment.